tochibedford/scandiwebjunior/corrections.md

 > * Qty badge should not show 9+ qty should always be concrete qty</br>
 > * Please use variable destructuring</br>
 > * Prefer using const instead of var or let</br>

+### -<u>mid-level but quickly do-able</u>
+* Image list on PDP scrolling is broken, it rather be scroll-able or as vertical slider</br>
+* Please move all queries in separate file and import them in needed places</br>
+* Please do not use static styles in style prop</br>

 ### -<u>heavy lifting, might require major changes to the code</u>